turanszkij/WickedEngine/Documentation/ScriptingAPI-Documentation.md

 - Component_CreateLayer(Entity entity) : LayerComponent result  -- attach a layer component to an entity.
 The returned LayerComponent is associated with the entity and can be manipulated
 - Component_CreateTransform(Entity entity) : TransformComponent result  -- attach a transform component to an entity.
 The returned TransformComponent is associated with the entity and can be manipulated
 - Component_CreateLight(Entity entity) : LightComponent result  -- attach a light component to an entity.
 The returned LightComponent is associated with the entity and can be manipulated
+- Component_CreateObject(Entity entity) : ObjectComponent result  -- attach a light component to an entity.
+The returned ObjectComponent is associated with the entity and can be manipulated

 - Component_GetName(Entity entity) : NameComponent? result  -- query the name component of the entity (if exists)
 - Component_GetLayer(Entity entity) : LayerComponent? result  -- query the layer component of the entity (if exists)
 - Component_GetTransform(Entity entity) : TransformComponent? result  -- query the transform component of the entity (if exists)
 - Component_GetCamera(Entity entity) : CameraComponent? result  -- query the camera component of the entity (if exists)
 - Component_GetAnimation(Entity entity) : AnimationComponent? result  -- query the animation component of the entity (if exists)
-- Component_GetMaterial(Entity entity) : MaterialComponent? result  -- query the animation component of the entity (if exists)
+- Component_GetMaterial(Entity entity) : MaterialComponent? result  -- query the material component of the entity (if exists)
-- Component_GetEmitter(Entity entity) : EmitterComponent? result  -- query the animation component of the entity (if exists)
+- Component_GetEmitter(Entity entity) : EmitterComponent? result  -- query the emitter component of the entity (if exists)
-- Component_GetLight(Entity entity) : LightComponent? result  -- query the animation component of the entity (if exists)
+- Component_GetLight(Entity entity) : LightComponent? result  -- query the light component of the entity (if exists)
+- Component_GetObject(Entity entity) : ObjectComponent? result  -- query the object component of the entity (if exists)

 - Component_GetNameArray() : NameComponent[] result  -- returns the array of all components of this type
 - Component_GetLayerArray() : LayerComponent[] result  -- returns the array of all components of this type